Malawi Wedding Traditions Cultural Wedding Guide 2025

 Common Gift Categories:

-- Kitchen items: 60% of gifts
+- Kitchen items: Majority of gifts

-- Bedroom furnishings: 20% of gifts
+- Bedroom furnishings: Significant portion

-- Monetary contributions: 15% of gifts
+- Monetary contributions: Common supplement

-- Miscellaneous household: 5% of gifts
+- Miscellaneous household: Various items

 Marriage Integration Customs

-Family integration after Malawian weddings involves specific protocols including new terms of address (mlamum-LAH-moo - NY-MW_mlamu for in-laws), extended visits lasting 1-4 weeks, and participation in family ceremonies.
+Family integration after Malawian weddings involves specific protocols including new terms of address (mlamum-LAH-moo for in-laws), extended visits lasting 1-4 weeks, and participation in family ceremonies.
 Traditional expectations include the new wife preparing meals for her husband’s family within the first week.

 Integration Timeline: